State tells voters to request ballots now to improve mail-in voting

 Meanwhile, municipal clerks are scaling up staffing at offices and polling places, installing drop boxes and providing safe in-person ballot-casting options to move the election forward despite the COVID-19 pandemic.

-But experts and advocates say Wisconsin could go further to improve or expand absentee balloting, including by allowing clerks to process absentee ballots before Election Day; requiring them to notify voters about rejected ballots and allowing voters to “cure” them; extending the deadline for clerks to receive absentee ballots at their offices; and ending witness requirements.
+But experts and advocates say Wisconsin could improve or expand absentee balloting, by allowing clerks to process absentee ballots before Election Day; requiring them to notify voters about rejected ballots and allowing voters to “cure” them; extending the deadline for clerks to receive absentee ballots at their offices; and ending witness requirements.

 “I think the Legislature is going to do nothing before Election Day,” said Barry Burden, a University of Wisconsin-Madison professor who runs the Elections Research Center.
 “There’s really not been interest in getting a legislative fix.
 So if anything happens between now and November, it will come through the courts.”